 1. What is the relationship between choline and attention in child development?

-Choline is a precursor of acetylcholine, a key neurotransmitter in attention control.
-Its adequate presence during pregnancy, especially in the third trimester, supports the formation of neural networks in the prefrontal cortex and other areas involved in sustained attention.
-Several studies have shown that higher prenatal choline intake significantly improves children’s attentional capacity.
+Choline is a precursor of acetylcholine, a key neurotransmitter in the control of attention.
+Its adequate presence during pregnancy, especially in the third trimester, promotes the formation of neural networks in the prefrontal cortex and other areas involved in sustained attention.
+Numerous studies have shown that higher prenatal choline intake significantly improves attentional capacity in offspring.

-2. What type of attention improves with prenatal choline supplementation?
+2. What type of attention is improved by prenatal cholinergic supplementation?

-Research has shown that prenatal choline supplementation specifically improves sustained attention, that is, the ability to keep focus during prolonged periods and monotonous tasks.
-It may also benefit selective attention by helping filter out irrelevant stimuli, thereby optimizing cognitive processing.
+Research has shown that prenatal cholinergic supplementation specifically improves sustained attention, that is, the ability to maintain focus during prolonged periods and monotonous tasks.
+It may also have benefits for selective attention, by helping to filter irrelevant stimuli and thus optimizing cognitive processing.

-3. What choline dose is recommended to improve attention during fetal development?
+3. What is the recommended dose of choline to improve attention during fetal development?

 The currently recommended dose for pregnant women is 450 mg/day.
-However, recent clinical studies indicate that higher doses, such as 930 mg/day, have a more significant effect on the development of children’s attention.
-This dose has not shown side effects and could be considered a target in clinical contexts where the goal is to optimize the baby’s cognitive development.
+However, recent clinical studies indicate that higher doses, such as 930 mg/day, have a more significant effect on the development of child attention.
+This dose has not shown side effects and could be considered as a target in clinical contexts where optimizing the cognitive development of the future newborn is desired.

-4. Which choline-rich foods can be recommended to support attention from pregnancy onward?
+4. Which choline-rich foods can be recommended to improve attention during pregnancy?

 - Eggs (especially the yolk)